-After Roe, abortion will be illegal after the unborn child is considered viable.
+After Roe, abortion is illegal after the unborn child is considered viable.
 Hear from The FAMiLY LEADER about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws

 MORE ABOUT YOUR STATE’S ABORTION LAWS